Facebook shares pressured by Zynga ahead of results

 By Angela Moon

-NEW YORK Facebook shares tumbled ahead of its first quarterly results announcement as a public company on Thursday, hurt by a weak quarterly report and a grim outlook from online game developer Zynga.
+NEW YORK, July 26 Facebook shares tumbled ahead of its first quarterly results announcement as a public company on Thursday, hurt by a weak quarterly report and a grim outlook from online game developer Zynga.

 Facebook Inc (FB.O) shares dropped 7 percent to $27.65 in premarket trading while Zynga Inc (ZNGA.O) slumped 40 percent to $3.04 - the two most heavily traded stocks before the bell on Nasdaq.